aliogh/Ionic-project-ex/src/client/test/e2e/README.md

   "/^I select "([^"]*)" in the "([^"]*)" drop down list$/"

-Verificar que el titulo de la página es valor determiando:
+Verificar que el título de la página es valor determiando:

   "/^the title should equal "([^"]*)$/"

-Verificar que U¡un campo determinado debe o no debe estar activo:
+Verificar que un campo determinado debe o no debe estar activo:

   "/^the "([^"]*)" (should|should not) be active$/"

-Verificar que un campo determinado deberia estar presente en la página:
+Verificar que un campo determinado debería estar presente en la página:

   "/^the "([^"]*)" should be present$/"